Two people walking and talking on the street.

 • Do I have to tell my teachers/friends/family?

-• Can I join any local groups for children and young people having the same treatment?
+• Are there any local groups I can join for young people having the same treatment?

 • Are there things that I can’t do because of my treatment?